Ready to get started?

 Integrate Azure Data Lake Storage Data into Automated Tasks with Power Automate

-Use CData Connect Server to create a virtual SQL Server database for Azure Data Lake Storage data and integrate live Azure Data Lake Storage data into your Power Automate (Microsoft Flow) tasks.
+Use CData Connect Cloud to connect to Azure Data Lake Storage data and integrate live Azure Data Lake Storage data into your Power Automate tasks.

-Power Automate (Microsoft Flow) is an online service that automates events (known as workflows) across the most common apps and services.
-When paired with CData Connect Server, you get instant, cloud-to-cloud access to Azure Data Lake Storage data for visualizations, dashboards, and more.
-This article shows how to connect to Connect Server from Power Automate and integrate live Azure Data Lake Storage data into your workflows and tasks.
+Microsoft Power Automate is an online service that automates events (known as workflows) across the most common apps and services.
+When paired with CData Connect Cloud, you get instant, cloud-to-cloud access to Azure Data Lake Storage data for visualizations, dashboards, and more.
+This article shows how to connect to Connect Cloud from Power Automate and integrate live Azure Data Lake Storage data into your workflows and tasks.

-CData Connect Server provides a pure SQL interface for Azure Data Lake Storage, allowing you to easily integrate with live Azure Data Lake Storage data in Power Automate — without replicating the data.
-CData Connect Server looks exactly like a SQL Server database to Power Automate and uses optimized data processing out of the box to push all supported SQL operations (filters, JOINs, etc) directly to Azure Data Lake Storage, leveraging server-side processing to quickly return Azure Data Lake Storage data.
+CData Connect Cloud provides a pure SQL, cloud-to-cloud interface for Azure Data Lake Storage, allowing you to easily integrate with live Azure Data Lake Storage data in Power Automate — without replicating the data.
+CData Connect Cloud looks exactly like a SQL Server database to Power Automate and uses optimized data processing out of the box to push all supported SQL operations (filters, JOINs, etc) directly to Azure Data Lake Storage, leveraging server-side processing to quickly return Azure Data Lake Storage data.

 3. Enter the necessary authentication properties to connect to Azure Data Lake Storage.